RushabhParmar12/web3.js/docs/XDC3-utils.rst

 .. code-block:: javascript

-    web3.utils.toChecksumAddress(address)
+    xdc3.utils.toChecksumAddress(address)

-Will convert an upper or lowercase Ethereum address to a checksum address.
+Will convert an upper or lowercase XinFin address to a checksum address.

 ----------
 Parameters